totaljs/jComponent/readme.md

 // Runs the compiler for new components. jComponent doesn't watch new elements in DOM.MAINrewrite(path, value);
 MAIN.rewrite('model.name', 'Peter');
 // +v4.0.0 Rewrites the value in the model without notification
+// +v10.1.0 supports "@controllername.path"

 MAIN.set(path, value, [reset]);
-MAIN.set('model.name', 'Peter'); // Example: sets the value MAIN.set('+model.tags', 'HTML'); // Example: appends the value into the array MAIN.set('+model.tags', ['CSS', 'JavaScript']); // Example: appends the array into the array
+MAIN.set('model.name', 'Peter'); // Example: sets the value MAIN.set('+model.tags', 'HTML'); // Example: appends the value into the array MAIN.set('+model.tags', ['CSS', 'JavaScript']); // Example: appends the array into the array MAIN.set('!model.name', 'jComponent'); // Notifies all components which listen on this absolute path MAIN.set('@controllername.name', 'jComponent'); // +v10.1.0 sets a value according to the controller scope
 // Sets the value into the model. `reset` argument resets the state
 // (dirty, validation), default: `false`.